airbnb extra guests

 What if my guests bring pets?

-The same concept applies if guests bring pets without having asked your prior permission.
+The same concept applies if guests bring pets without having asked for your prior permission.
 If your vacation rental is pet-friendly and you allow pets, you can charge your guests a pet fee.
-Most travelers would be ok with paying this, but some may want to avoid the costs and sneak their furry friends in.
+Most guests would expect to pay this, but some may want to avoid the costs and sneak their furry friends in.

 Disclaimer: Lodgify is an Airbnb Preferred Software Partner.
 This post, including any claims or statements within, is solely from Lodgify and is not endorsed by, directly affiliated with, authorized, or sponsored by Airbnb in any way.